clux/facemaulers/irae.md

 Has a painting that takes you to her lair (which does contain her phylactery now).

+## Mannerisms
+Draws out her vowels in every other word.

 ## Past
 Freed Silth from Magnificent Matriarch and infiltrated it within the storm giants lair.
 Had storm giants cause trouble below, cut off trading routes.